Yolean/kubernetes-mysql-cluster/README.md

 Carefully consider the security implications before you create this.
 Note that it uses a non-official image.

 ```
-kubectl create -f myadmin/
+kubectl apply -f myadmin/
 ```

 PhpMyAdmin has a login page where you need a mysql user.
-The default for root is localhost-only access (the merits of this in a micorservices context can be discussed).
-To allow root login from phpMyAdmin:
+To allow login (with full access) create a user with your choice of password:

 ```
-# enter pod
-kubectl exec -ti mariadb-0 -- /bin/bash
-# inside pod
-mysql --password=$MYSQL_ROOT_PASSWORD -e "GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '$MYSQL_ROOT_PASSWORD' WITH GRANT OPTION;
+kubectl -n mysql exec mariadb-0 -- mysql -e "CREATE USER 'phpmyadmin'@'%' IDENTIFIED BY 'my-admin-pw'; GRANT ALL ON *.* TO 'phpmyadmin'@'%';"
 ```

 ## Recover